bradstondevcode/deploy-game-server-rhos-120121/README.md

-# Demploy a game server on Red Hat OpenShift
+# Deploy a game server on Red Hat OpenShift

 Ever wondered how popular online game developers create real-time multiplayer games?
 Have you heard of Red Hat OpenShift (RHOS) and are you interested in learning how to deploy to the container orchestration platform?